-Recording class lectures, presentations, and demonstrations is helpful for those students who are unable to attend class in person and assists all students in reviewing material and preparing for assessments.
+Recording class lectures, presentations, and demonstrations is helpful for those students who have a necessary, temporary absence and assists all students in reviewing material and preparing for assessments.
 The following guidelines should be followed when recording classes.

 If a class is being recorded, students must be notified.
 If the recordings are only accessible to students in the class, there are no privacy concerns, but if an instructor intends to use the recordings after the end of the semester, all student images, names, chat, and other data must be deleted.
 If all student data is not deleted, students must provide written consent to use or share the recording outside of that class.

 Video and audio recordings of class lectures will be part of the classroom activity.
 The video and audio recordings are used for educational use/purposes and only may be made available to all students presently enrolled in the class.
 For purposes where the recordings will be used in future class sessions/lectures, any type of identifying information will be adequately removed.

 Instructors must securely store the recordings and destroy them at the end of the semester.
 All Zoom cloud recordings are automatically uploaded to Kaltura, which provides unlimited storage.
 Detailed instructions for accessing Zoom recordings in Kaltura are available.
 It is also possible to edit, embed, and share all of the class Zoom cloud recordings from Kaltura.